myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 ^^^^^^^^^^^^^

 This module operates in two clock domains:
-   - **Sink Clock domain** - The left side of the diagram operates on the sink clock domain
+   - **Sink clock domain** — The left side of the diagram operates in the sink clock domain.
-   - **Source Clock domain** - The far-right output operates on a different clock (source clock)
+   - **Source clock domain** — The far-right output operates on a different clock (source clock).

 .. _chnl_combiner: